tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 A> Then the total portfolio valuation will be returned to the requester

-With a corresponding fixture used to verify the HTTP adapter works with domain model components as intended.
+With a corresponding fixture used to verify the HTTP adapter works as intended.

 {title="Example 6: Test fixture for the Portfolio's port HTTP adapter", lang="java", line-numbers="on"}
 ~~~~~~~